Aeroplan: Class action lawsuit

+In 2009, a class-action lawsuit was launched over Aeroplan's points expiration practices.
+The motion was filed on behalf of about seven plaintiffs across Canada, and thousands of petitioners registered for membership in the class.
+The lawsuit was settled in August 2018; the settlement included Air Canada returning points to eligible members.

 Status Levels

 Prior to Air Canada's acquisition and relaunch of the program in 2020, Aeroplan rewarded users with status levels upon reaching a particular level of points accumulation in a given year.
 This program was called Aeroplan Distinction.
 The levels were Aeroplan Silver, Aeroplan Black, and Aeroplan Diamond, requiring 25,000, 50,000, and 100,000 miles, respectively.
 Most points qualified for these levels, including those from credit card spending and actual flying, but excluded points from credit card sign up bonuses, prizes, etc. At higher levels, members were rewarded with less expensive flight redemptions, priority access to call centers, and status matching with other rewards/loyalty programs.

 The Aeroplan status program was a different program from the Air Canada Altitude rewards program, which grants status and rewards while dealing with Air Canada directly.
 With Aeroplan back in the Air Canada fold, the Silver/Black/Diamond status program was eliminated for a refreshed Altitude rewards program.